testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Manually copy a DB dump - This is a great way to find installation issues only in production and also complicate the developer testing experience  ❌ &nbsp; Automate some custom testing installation  ❌&nbsp;;
+👀 &nbsp; **Alternatives:** Manually copy a DB dump - This is a great way to find installation issues only in production and also complicate the developer testing experience  ❌ &nbsp; Automate a custom testing installation command (e.g. Docker with pre-defined tables, custom code) - Same caveats like previous paragraph ❌&nbsp;;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>